gillespilon/estimating_sample_quantiles/readme.md

 I use functions from NumPy and SciPy to estimate quantiles.
 I might have to code my own functions for the other methods for which functions do not exist.

-# Methodology

-The various algorithms for estimating quantiles are described in the notebook as well as the documentation within the NumPy and SciPy functions.

 # Explanation of the eleven methods

 Quantiles divide the range of a probability distribution into continuous intervals with equal probabilities, or divide the observations in a sample in the same way [Wikipedia](https://en.wikipedia.org/wiki/Quantile).
 A sample drawn from an unknown population requires estimating the quantiles.
 There are twelve known methods that commonly appear in statistical packages.
 Methods 1-3 are based on rounding.
 Methods 4-9 are based on linear interpolation.